BayLibre/POWERCI/docs/powerci.md

 * Not all labs are LAVA
 * PowerCI does not keep the complete ganularity of a "boot" session, meaning that unit-tests are not kept.
 COnsequently, it is LAVA that will allow for this sort of granularity.

+The README section related to Lava-baylibre creation are now located [here](doc/lava-baylibre-setup.md)

 ## "Power Metrics" tab in the frontend

 PowerCI adds a "[Power Metrics]" tab  <http://www.powerci.org/power/>